iamcoderUA/form-validation/README.md

 5. gulp build (# build for production with minification)

 Development
-* gulp -  will start the server with live reload.
+* npm run dev -  will start the server with live reload.
 Navigate to http://localhost:3000/

 Production
 * npm run start - spins up a nodemon server to serve an application.
 Navigate to http://localhost:55800.